ycexiao/scikit-package/doc/source/new-project-guide/level-4-tutorial.rst

     Make sure you check out the best practices and Billinge group's guidelines for communications and examples in the FAQ section :ref:`here<frequently-asked-questions>`.

-Once you are ready to release your package to the wider world, let's proceed to Level 5 where you will learn release your package to PyPI and conda-forge so that you package can be installed by anyone in the world.
+Once you are ready to release your package to the wider world, let's proceed to :ref:`Level 5<start-new-project-package-full>` where you will learn to release your package to PyPI and conda-forge so that your package can be installed by anyone in the world.